Legal death: Reversals

 Reversing an incorrect declaration of death can be a time-consuming and difficult process.
 Whether a victim of fraud or an honest error, it often takes many years to reverse a fraudulent death declaration, and at times it never happens.
 Bihari didn't get his declaration of death reversed until 1994, 19 years later.
 Reliu lost a court battle to be declared alive in March of 2018, but the decision was reversed three months later when the courts declared him alive.
 Donald E. Miller Jr. remains legally dead because the state of Ohio has no legal means for reversing a declaration of death, and Jeanne Pouchain of France was still fighting to be legally recognized as alive in 2021.

 Investigation

 Determining manner of death often has important legal implications.
 Governments elect a coroner or appoint a medical examiner, depending on jurisdiction, to both determine manner and cause of death, and if necessary, identify bodies when their identities are unknown.
 Manner of death is usually classified as natural, accidental, homicide, suicide, pending or undetermined.
 A soldier is often listed as killed in action if the death was during military service.
 There are legal implications to all of the classifications.
-For example, a homicide may be ruled as a justifiable homicide.
+For example, a homicide may be ruled a justifiable homicide.